The Graeme Dingle Foundation has partnered with Claymark, New Zealand's leading premium radiata pine exporter, to support local students.

 With a 25-year history and an unwavering commitment to the future of Aotearoa, the Graeme Dingle Foundation delivers well-researched programmes to more than 4300 young people across the Bay of Plenty, teaching them the soft skills needed to be successful in the workplaces and communities of the future.

-"Our work not only improves the social fabric of the region but has significant long-term economic benefits.
-Every dollar invested in the Graeme Dingle Foundation programmes gives an average $7.80 return to New Zealand."
+to help change that statistic.
+There is also a significant long-term benefit.
+Every dollar invested in the Graeme Dingle Foundation programmes gives an average $7.80 return to Aotearoa."

 Claymark executive director Paul Pedersen said: "Claymark recognise the great importance of supporting our community long term.